-Table A.1: Summary of other issues raised in submissions
+Table A.1: Summary of other issues raised in submissions to consultation paper

-STAKEHOLDER ISSUE AEMC RESPONSE Powershop Where a consumer is on an expired fixed benefit, notice should include the retailers alternative best offer versus the expired fixed benefit.
+STAKEHOLDER ISSUE AEMC RESPONSE Powershop, p 3 Where a consumer is on an expired fixed benefit, notice should include the retailer's alternative best offer versus the expired fixed benefit.
 Where a consumer is receiving notice of an expired fixed benefit the retailer must comply with the requirement of the fixed benefit rule.
-Under the draft rule an exemption has been provided from advance notice.
-COTA Australia To make prompts to EME more effective, information should be provided on the notice of when offers on EME will be updated.
+Under the final rule an exemption has been provided from advance notice.
+COTA Australia, p 2 To make prompts to EME more effective, information should be provided on the notice of when offers on EME will be updated.
 The primary purpose of the notice and the narrow prescription of the information required in the rule means references to EME are not required.
 It has been determined that the notice should be as simple and direct as possible.
-Inclusion of information about EME, and when offers will be updated will result in a more complex notice and may increase consumer confusion.
-EWON Notices should include information about the customers right to access a payment plan under the retailer's hardship plan.
+Inclusion of information about EME, and when offers will be updated will result in a more complex notice and may increase consumer confusion and cost to retailers (which may be passed through to consumers).
+Energy & Water Ombudsman NSW, p 2 Notices should include information about the customer's right to access a payment plan under the retailer's hardship plan.
 It has been determined that the notice should be as simple as possible.
-Inclusion of information about the customers right to access a payment plan will result in a more complex notice.
-Origin Predictable plan products do not neatly align with the traditional use and supply charge structure of consumption tariffs.
+Inclusion of information about the customers right to access

+STAKEHOLDER ISSUE AEMC RESPONSE a payment plan will result in a more complex notice.
+Origin, p 4 Predictable plan products do not neatly align with the traditional use and supply charge structure of consumption tariffs.
 These products should be considered as an excluded category from the notice requirements.
 Predictable plan is where the customer receives a tailored price based on their historical energy use.
 Under a predictable plan, the customer has opted to receive their bill and their tariffs and charges as a set monthly billing amount over a particular period.
 If this agreed monthly bill changes, then the retailer would be required to provide advance notice of the changes to the monthly amount payable.
-Department of State Growth (Tasmania) Tasmania does not apply the NERR in relation to the gas industry.
-Where the NERR does not apply in a jurisdiction the draft rule will also not apply.
-AGL Under ten business days notice, the AER would need to ensure that EME could manage thousands of offers being removed and added by retailers in a 2-day period.
-Under Retailers would have to update thousands of offers on these dates given they tend to update offers around 1 July anyway.
-This is true whether ten, five or zero business days
+Department of State Growth (Tasmania), p 1 Tasmania does not apply the NERR in relation to the gas industry.
+Where the NERR does not apply in a jurisdiction the final rule will also not apply.
+AGL, p 6 Under ten business days' notice, the AER would need to ensure that EME could manage thousands of offers being removed and added by retailers in a 2-day period.
+Under section 23 of the RPIG guidelines Retailers would have to update thousands of offers on these dates given they tend to update offers around 1 July anyway.
+This is true whether ten, five or zero business days' notice is required.
+QCA, p 2 Changes to other rules, for example when retailers are advised of changes to network tariffs, may be required for the rule change to be fully effective The final rule prescribes five business days' notice rather than ten business days to take into account the timing associated with network determinations, access arrangements and annual pricing proposals.
+If stakeholders are of the view that the rules related to timing of network tariffs negatively impact on the ability for consumers to get timely information, a rule change request may be submitted to the AEMC